 How can I find out the measurements of my room?

-Room dimensions may be obtained at this web site.
+Room dimensions may be obtained at here.

 Will I need curtains?